Jmajane/Project_3_Disney_Characters/Disney-Characters-P3/frontend/README.md

 - Hitting the back button in the browser will bring you back to the previous URL.
 If using pagination it wont bring you to the previos page.

+- App deployed on Netlify when refreshing browser on a character page the wepbage will crash and throw an error of page not found.

 ## STRETCH GOALS
 - creating a search feature
 - connection a MongoDB database
 - using RegEx to go through the database being able to search by name

 ## CONTRIBUTION GUIDELINES
+- Please feel free to fork an clone my code.
 - Always looking to improve any code that I have written/created.
 - For anyone looking to contribute please submit an issue or reach out via linkedin.
-- Please feel free to fork an clone my code.

 ## SCREENSHOTS OF WEBPAGE